 Allow carpet to dry.
 Dab the wet area of the carpet with a dry towel several times to remove excess moisture.

-How to get sticky substances or adhesive out of carpets and couch using:
+How to get Slime or adhesive out of carpets and couch using:

 Nail Polish Remover